-The weather, gorgeous mountain views, and incredible hospitality made for an excellent trip!
-My son turned 3 on the day of our arrival and the morning of check-in, the hotel texted me to see if there was anything we were celebrating or if we had any special requests.
-I shared about our special birthday boy and that evening we were greeted with a birthday bag for my son, and he couldn’t have felt more special.
+The weather, gorgeous mountain views, and incredible hospitality made an excellent trip!
+My son turned three on the day of our arrival, and on the morning of check-in, the hotel texted me to see if there was anything we were celebrating or if we had any special requests.
+I shared about our special birthday boy, and that evening we were greeted with a birthday bag for my son, and he couldn’t have felt more special.
 It was a great way to kick off our trip.

 The Biltmore Estate